AidanDelaney/ThinkCompSci-Cplusplus/00_introduction.md

 [^hangman]: The name _hangman_ and drawing a gallows are pretty awful, but then again most kids are awful!

 Our previous paragraph is a reasonable explanation of the game.
 Again, like our lovo example, you're probably able to fill in the bits where I've explained it poorly.
 What if we had to write the instructions of the game in a way that they couldn't be misinterpreted?
-Legal people commonly write such instructions.
-FIXME
+Legal people commonly write such instructions:

+>> The game of hangman, herein referred to as THE GAME, is a game for two parties referred to as THE PLAYER and THE JUDGE.
+>>
+>>  (a) THE JUDGE will draw on paper a gallows and below the gallows a series of dashes where there is one dash for each letter of a secret word.
+>>      * THE JUDGE will not prima-facia reveal the secret word to THE PLAYER
+>>  (b) THE PLAYER will guess a letter of the secret word and
+>>      * if the guessed letter is one or more letters in the secret word, then THE JUDGE writes the guessed letters on top of a dash that is at the same position in the series as the guessed letter in the secret word.
+>>      * otherwise THE JUDGE will draw the next body part of a stick man on the gallows.
+>>  (c) the body parts of a stick man are drawn in progression, on per turn, starting with a head, a body, a left leg, a right leg, a left arm and a right arm.
+>>  (d) THE JUDGE wins the game if the stick man is drawn before the secret word is revealed.

 The legal code for _hangman_ is useful when two players need to argue about the implementation of a rule.
-In our case we want our rule to be interpreted by a machine that can't argue about how to implement a rule.
+We can still argue about the interpretation of some of the rules; should the judge draw the arm as an upper arm and lower arm?
+Can the player guess two letters at a time?[^legalese]  In our case we want our rule to be interpreted by a machine that can't argue about how to implement a rule.
 We know our machines have no intelligence.
 They can simply replace symbols with other symbols

+[^legalese]: A solicitor could write these rules in a different way.
+They could first formalise the definition of a turn and then describe the progress of the game as a series of turns.
+In any case the formalisation into legal language adds more complexity than the informal explanation.

 I take a slightly different view of programming from many other texts.
 Often a program is seen as the object we want to produce.
 By contrast, I see it as an artefact of the production process.
 The reality of programming is that we get a bunch of smart people together in order to write a solution to a problem in an unambiguous language.
 Under this interpretation the program itself is a difficult-to-read document that explains how the development team understand the problem.